Kenya election observers urge losing candidates to concede gracefully

 - Election disputes should be addressed in court, observers say

-Nairobi, Kenya (CNN)International observers urged candidates in Kenya's tense presidential elections to respect the outcome and resolve any poll disputes in court.
+Nairobi, Kenya (CNN)International observers urged candidates in Kenya's tense presidential elections to respect the final outcome and resolve any poll disputes in court.

 Preliminary results by the electoral commission show incumbent President Uhuru Kenyatta leading main challenger Raila Odinga 54% to 45% with more than 98% of polling stations reporting.

-Odinga told CNN that he will not believe the final results when they are released.
+Odinga told CNN that he will not believe the final results when they are released, adding that the forms signed by polling station officials may have been "manipulated already."

 His opposition party has maintained that the electoral commission's servers were hacked and the poll rigged in favor of Kenyatta.
 But Wafula Chebukati, chairman of the electoral commission, said Thursday while there was an attempt to tamper with the poll system, the hackers did not succeed.